ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-09-28-how-we-launched-video-streaming-on-raspbery-pi.md

 ***4. OMXPlayer is very sensitive to the parameters of the video stream***

-For example, it used to fall displaying a cheerful phrase “have a nice day”, whenever the bit rate of the video stream was changed.
+For example, it used to fall displaying a cheerful phrase "have a nice day", whenever the bit rate of the video stream was changed.

-And those days were really “nice”, because now we know the cause, but then it was a mystery.
+And those days were really "nice", because now we know the cause, but then it was a mystery.

 We started preparing to stream video-files with the same settings, and it helped, streamings stopped interrupting.